Defenses to DUI Charges

 - Finding a Free Consultation to Review Your Charges with a Hamilton County Lawyer

 The United States legal system protects you from answering law enforcement questions that may seriously compromise your legal defense through self-incrimination.
 If the question posed to you effectually helps the officer make a case against you, then you should have been given your Miranda rights first.
 If the officer does not do so before asking such questions and after arrest, then your answers may be inadmissible in court.

 One of your inherent rights under the United States Constitution is freedom from unreasonable searches and seizures under the Fourth Amendment.
 The relevant aspect of this right in DUI cases is the protection from being pulled over without probable cause in a traffic stop.

-The Ohio State Highway Patrol (OSHP), Columbus Police Officers, and other local law enforcement officers are trained to look for signs of potential drunk or drugged driving.
+The Ohio State Highway Patrol (OSHP), Cincinnati Police Officers, and other local law enforcement officers are trained to look for signs of potential drunk or drugged driving.
 This may include, among others:

 - erratic driving